untu/comedy/README.md

 It would be more convenient if Comedy deploys these modules automatically as a part of actor initialization process.

-### Hot configuration change

-Currently, if you change something in your `actors.json` file, you need to restart your application for changes to take effect.
-A better option would be if Comedy automatically detects changes in `actors.json` and switches actor modes accordingly (spawns additional processes or removes unneeded ones) without application restart.

 ### Automatic actor clustering according to load

 You may not know your load in advance.
 Manually changing cluster size for clustered actors as load changes is